-- If you call on or before the 20th of the month, the PCP change will be effective the first day of the next month. - If you call on or after the 21st of the month, the PCP change will be effective the first day of the second following month. - We will mail you a new ID card with the name of your new PCP.
+- If you call on or before the 20th of the month, the PCP change will be effective the 1st day of the next month. - If you call on or after the 21st of the month, the PCP change will be effective the 1st day of the second following month. - We will mail you a new ID card showing the new PCP's name.
 Your legal guardian or representative can request this change as well.
 You can begin seeing your new PCP right away.
 You do not have to wait for your new ID card.